-Fragrant Hills Park also called Xiangshan Park is situated in the northwest of Beijing city, about 20 kilometers away from downtown.
-With an area of 1,600,000 square meters, Fragrant Hills Park is famous for its imperial garden style and abundance of precious cultural and historical relics.
+Fragrant Hills Park, also called Xiangshan Park, is situated in the northwest of Beijing city, about 12 miles (20 kilometers) away from downtown.
+With an area of nearly 400 acres (1,600,000 square meters), Fragrant Hills Park is famous for its imperial garden style and abundance of precious cultural and historical relics.

 In fact, Fragrant Hills Park used to be a royal garden in Chinese history.
-In Jin Dynasty, Emperor Shizong order to build the temple on Fragrant Hills named Grand Yong’an Temple which was now called Xiangshan Temple.
-During the rule of Emperor Zhangzong of Jin Dynasty, Huijinglou and Jixing Altar were constructed on the hill.
-In 1795, the government of Qing Dynasty carried on the large-scale constructions on hills by investing the tremendous human and other resource over years.
+During the Jin Dynasty (265 – 420 CE), Emperor Shizong order the temple to be built on Fragrant Hills named Grand Yong’an Temple which was now called Xiangshan Temple.
+During the rule of Emperor Zhangzong of the Jin Dynasty, the Huijinglou and Jixing Altar were constructed on the hill.
+In 1795, the government of the Qing Dynasty carried out large-scale construction on the hills over many years.

 Rising over 1,800 feet (557 meters) above sea level, the name of Fragrant Hill derives not from the fresh air or aroma in the area, but the hills themselves.
 A large stone lies on its peak and looks like an incense burner from a distance.
 Especially during the morning or twilight the stone is shrouded in mist and cloud, making it appear as if the mist and cloud are curling up from the incense burner.
 So the hill is named Xianglushan Hill, sometimes shortened to Xiangshan Hill (Fragrant Hill).